codextended/TwitterClient/README.md

 * [x] User can click a "Compose" icon in the AppBar on the top right
 * [x] User can then enter a new tweet and post this to twitter
-* [x] User is taken back to home timeline with new tweet visible in timeline Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+* [x] User is taken back to home timeline with new tweet visible in timeline
+* [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+* [x] User can switch between Timeline and Mention views using tabs.
+* [x] User can view their home timeline tweets.
+* [x] User can view the recent mentions of their username.
+* [x] User can navigate to view their own profile
+* [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+* [x] User can click on the profile image in any tweet to see another user's profile.
+* [x] User can see a picture, tagline, # of followers, # of following of the selected user.
+* [x] Profile should include the selected user's timeline of tweets
+* [x] User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom

 The following optional functionality are completed: